 Purdue Pete lore is filled with tales of wrestling matches against opposing mascots and muggings by opposing fans.
 Once, on the way back from Iowa, Pete's head flew out of the back of the Boilermaker Special.
 It was never found.

-Pete has changed with the times, boasting more than five makeovers through his years rooting on the Boilermakers.
+Pete has changed with the times, boasting more than five makeovers while rooting on the Boilermakers.

 Purdue Pete stays very busy during the year attending many local, state and national level events.
 To request an appearance, click here.